1Tsinghua Shenzhen International Graduate School, Tsinghua University, 2Xiaomi

 3Harbin Institute of Technology, Shenzhen, 4Zhejiang University, 5Peng Cheng Laboratory

 Figure 1.
 Motivation of UI-MOPD.
-Naively combining desktop and mobile signals, as in model merging or mixed SFT, can mix platform-specific behavioral conventions and produce an averaged policy.
+Naively combining desktop and mobile signals, as in model merging, mixed SFT, or mixed RL, can mix platform-specific behavioral conventions and produce an averaged policy.
 UI-MOPD uses platform-conditioned routing and multi-teacher on-policy distillation to integrate platform-specific expertise into a shared GUI agent.

 Fine-tune Qwen3-VL-32B-Thinking on the Uni-GUI dataset to obtain platform-specific expert teachers: a desktop teacher and a mobile teacher.